 Yet, in 2014 they only received a 30 cent/hour increase and in both 2015 and 2016 they received a 60 cent/hour increased.
-“However,” Mr. Livengood noted, “we continued to lose ground with rising minimum wage.”
+“However,” says Scott Livengood, Legislative Committee Co-Chair at CRSA, “we continued to lose ground with rising minimum wage.”

 Additionally, CRSA utilized traditional grassroots methods such as email messaging, encouraging constituents to call their legislators, and coordinating meetings between constituents and legislators.
 CRSA even held a rally at the State Capitol with over 600 people in attendance to lend their voices to the effort.